anzu-3278/AoE2-Theorycrafting/Civilizations/Muscovites.md

 ## Summary

  - The Muscovites feel like a civilization playing which you will never have a dull moment - raiding, securing the map, microing squishy Streltsy against Mangonels, or your own cheap Mangonels against enemy Crossbows, and getting the most out of your Scouts from both a military and an economic viewpoint - all requires a lot of attention, but can also be rewarding, and I think this civ will have a decently high skill ceiling.
  - Muscovites exhibit some similarities to the Mongols, with powerful early games due to hunt and scouting bonuses, as well as a Cavalry and Siege focus, and Cumans, with an obvious and strong game plan that the enemy needs to react to to avoid being at a disadvantage, both of which are fitting given their history.
 All three are also Lancer civilizations with strong Scout openings.
-They also have similarities to the Turks due to their significant reliance on gold units, though the Muscovite Pikeman and Skirmisher are nowhere near as weak as the Turkish.
+They also have similarities to the Turks due to their significant reliance on gold units and gunpowder unique unit available in Castle Age, though the Muscovite Pikeman and Skirmisher are nowhere near as weak as the Turkish.
  - The Muscovites' main strengths are that they can play both greedy and offensive early games very effectively, giving them a lot of flexibility by late Feudal or early Castle Age.
  - The Muscovites' main weaknesses are that they are quite dependent on gold for many of their strongest options, including their primary ranged options - the Strelet, Heavy Cavalry Archer and Bombard Cannon.
 With no long-term eco bonus, and only discounted siege without Siege Engineers, which will have limtied effectiveness against units in trash wars, you need to do damage to your enemy, so the pressure is on from the moment the game starts.